 Cosponsored the 21st Century Cures Act (H.R.
-6), which passed the House, to advance America’s robust pursuit of cures and treatments to diseases both well known and rare.
+6/ H.R.
+34), which was signed into law to advance America’s robust pursuit of cures and treatments to diseases both well known and rare.

 Cosponsored H.R.
 789, the Tick-Borne Disease Research Accountability and Transparency Act of 2015, which establishes the Interagency Lyme and Tick-Borne Disease Working Group in order to identify best practices for treatment and research.
-This legislation was included in H.R.
-6, the 21st Century Cures Act, which passed the House.
+This legislation was included the 21st Century Cures Act, now law.

-Leading the effort to save Plum Island by successfully securing House passage of H.R.
-1887, with a unanimous, bipartisan vote.
+Leading the effort to save Plum Island, by successfully securing House passage of H.R.
+2182, with a unanimous, bipartisan vote.

 Secured $27 million in funding for the National Estuary Program, which includes the Peconic Estuary and Long Island Sound.
 Also, introduced the bipartisan Long Island Sound Restoration and Stewardship Act, which authorizes $65 million in water quality funding for the Long Island Sound.

 Brought the House Natural Resources Committee Chairman to Long Island for a field hearing in Riverhead regarding important issues facing Long Island’s coastal economy and environment.